Gwen Singer Flaunts Her Enviable Curves While Wearing A Skintight Strapless White Dress & Heels

 Gwen Singer went full bombshell in her most recent Instagram update on Wednesday morning.
 The sexy model flashed her curves while revealing in the caption that she was waiting for someone to wake up.

 In the racy pics, Gwen looked hotter than ever as she sported a skintight strapless white dress.
-The gown showcased her muscular arms and shoulders while putting her massive cleavage on full display.
+The gown showcased her muscular arms and shoulders while putting her ample cleavage on full display.

 The dress also hugged her curvy hips, tiny waist, and round booty tightly.
-The short skirt gave fans a peek at her long, lean legs, as she accessorized the style with gold hoop earrings and a hair of strappy heels.
+The short skirt gave fans a peek at her long, lean legs, and she accessorized the style with gold hoop earrings and a pair of strappy heels.

 In the first photo, Gwen sat on a white chair.
 She had one foot on the ground as she lifted her other leg up and turned her body to the side to showcase her posterior.
 She looked away from the camera with a sultry expression on her face and grabbed at her hair.
 The second pic featured her with both of her legs in the air and her hands behind her while she stared into the camera.